sndwch/poetry-playground/README.rst

 On Your Computer
 """"""""""""""""

-Alternatively, if you install this on your own machine (see below), you can initalize the interactive menu by running the following command from a terminal/shell: generative-poetry-cli
+Alternatively, if you install this on your own machine (see below), you can initalize the interactive menu by running the following command from a terminal/shell: poetry-playground

 What is this?
 ^^^^^^^^^^^^^